-Paddy Hartley is a London based artist whose work is internationally exhibited, collected and published.
+Paddy Hartley is a London based artist and is Visiting Senior Research Fellow in the Department of Tissue Engineering & Biophotonics King's College London.
+He is currently Artist in Residence at the National Maritime Museum London and his work is internationally exhibited, collected and published.
 His artistic practice investigates themes including memorialisation and remembrance, the origins of WW1 facial reconstruction and those who underwent the surgery.
 He has also interpreted the discourse between faith groups and biomedical research and the ethics of human cloning and steroid use and abuse in the bodybuilding community.
 His work has taken the form of biotissue manipulation and assembly, digital photography, digital embroidery, installation, ceramic, and garment assemblage.

 Much of Paddy’s work is created with the support of the Wellcome Trust and resulting projects have realised outcomes including the design and creation of his appearance altering ‘Face Corsets’, the production Bioglass facial implants for clinical use and latterly his interpretations for ‘Project Facade': Responding to the surgical and personal stories of facially injured WW1 servicemen.
 He has worked in close collaboration with science and curatorial innovators including Bioglass/Biomaterials Scientist Dr Ian Thompson, Kings College London (KCL), Dr Andrew Bamji formerly Gillies Archive Curator, William Edwards Curator of the Gordon Museum KCL and Professor Malcolm Logan at the Randall Division of Cell and Molecular Biophysics, KCL.